Edibles vs Vape: Pros & Cons (and Which is Right for You)

 Are Edibles Safer Than Vaping

 Vaping carries many of the same risks as smoking.
-Inhaling any hot air has the potential to cause irritation in the lungs and throat.
+Inhaling any hot air has the potential to irritate the lungs and throat.
 Plus, there are ingredients in some vape liquids, especially artificially flavored ones and illicit products not sold in licensed dispensaries, which may cause additional lung irritation and damage.

 Edibles don’t carry any of the same risks.
-In fact, they’re considered a healthier option than smoking or vaping.
-There aren’t any known major side effects of edibles other than those associated with cannabis.
+They’re considered a healthier option than smoking or vaping.
+There aren’t any known significant side effects of edibles other than those associated with cannabis.

-There are some effects associated with the ingredients of edibles, like sugar.
+Some effects are associated with edible ingredients, like sugar.
 It’s also easy to overconsume edibles, which can lead to unpleasant experiences like greening out.
 This is why it’s important to start with a low dose and be patient for it to take effect.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.